- Patients with associated base of skull fracture / other facial injuries

 Why is this important?

-Nasal bone fractures are common (40% of all facial injuries) especially on weekend nights!
-Nasal trauma can result in damage to skin, bone and cartilage.
+Nasal fractures are common (40% of all facial injuries) especially on weekend nights.
+Nasal trauma can result in damage to skin, bone (usually the nasal bones/frontal process of maxillae) and cartilage.
 Complications of such fractures include:

 - Septal haematoma